 Jane has represented the Vale of Glamorgan constituency since the National Assembly for Wales was established in 1999.
 She served as a government Minister continually from May 1999 until November 2017, making her the longest serving Labour Government Minister in history.

-Jane was re-elected as Assembly Member for the Vale of Glamorgan on 5th May 2016, and was appointed Leader of the House and Chief Whip by First Minister Carwyn Jones.
-Jane became the first Assembly Member (AM) to represent the Vale of Glamorgan when the National Assembly for Wales was set up in 1999, and she has served as AM and as a Welsh Government Minister continuously.
+Jane was re-elected Assembly Member for the Vale of Glamorgan on 5th May 2016, and served as Leader of the House and Chief Whip until she stepped down from the Cabinet in late 2017.
 Her ministerial roles have included health and social services, children, education and equalities.
-Between 2010 – May 2016 she was Minister for Finance, with responsibility for Governance and Business.
+Between 2010 and 2016 she was Minister for Finance.
 Jane was named as one of the most influential people in Public Finance in 2015.